Tag: Marriage counseling for men

 We’re in the trenches together learning to let go of our win-lose mindsets and give from abundance, not needy expectations.

-We’re ready to welcome you into the tribe with open arms.
+I’m ready to welcome you into this new way of living with open arms.